 Below is an overview of the core curriculum that students will experience throughout their time at Manzano Day School.

-The combination of our reading and writing programs provides our students with a rich curriculum that meets or exceeds the national standards established by the National Council of Teachers of English.
+Our Language Arts curriculum provides our students with a rich learning experience that meets or exceeds the Common Core Standards and national standards established by the National Council of Teachers of English.

 Children are expected to learn basic computational skills and to show competence in defining a problem, choosing appropriate strategies for solving it, and analyzing the solution process using differing questioning techniques.
 A part of every classroom instruction is open-ended questioning and discussions promoting critical thinking skills.
 Every attempt is made to integrate mathematics into all content areas.